njordhov/react-blockstack/README.md

 * userSession (mutable Blockstack interface)
 * userData (Blockstack SDK when authenticated)
-* person (a Person instance with the user profile)
+* person (an authenticated Person instance containing the user profile)
 * handleSignin (null when logged in or pending)
 * handleSignout (null when not logged in or pending)

 ## Setup

+Execute as early as possible to start the Blockstack authentication of the user.

 ````javascript
 import { initBlockstackContext } from 'react-blockstack-context'